hadijaveed/personal-blog/docs/posts/using-nudges-to-reinforce-health-behaviors.md

 During the program, Vincere Health collected and aggregated data from participants to measure engagement based on habit compliance.
 This data allowed care teams to segment participants and take proactive actions.

-> **Note:** We want clinicians to be in charge of care pathways and let them create the programs themselves.
+> We want clinicians to be in charge of care pathways and let them create the programs themselves.
 We want to allow coaches to be autonomous and independent.
 They can experiment on their own with the help of our platform using Twilio's APIs.

 ### Using Twilio as the Communication Cloud Provider